OffchainLabs/arbitrum-classic/docs/ArbOS_Formats.md

 Here, the compressed address is one of three things:

-- a single byte 0x80, which is interpreted as the null address
+- an RLP encoding of a null value interpreted as the null address
 - an RLP-encoding of a value 1-19 bytes in length, which is interpreted as an index into the IndexedAddressTable
 - an RLP-encoding of a 20-byte value which is interpreted as an address

+Compressed amount is encoded in scientific notation as A\*10^B:

+- A is an RLP-encoded uint
+- If A > 0, include B as a byte, otherwise do nothing

 ## Logs